siddarthaThentu/DL---Photo-Caption-Generator/README.md

 # Deep Learning Photo Caption Generator
-A neural network to generate captions for images
+A neural network to generate captions for images using LSTM